shivam5594/PIDpy/README.md

 ## Future goals:
 1. Read data from a robot or hardware through serial COM port
 2. Plot live Kp, Ki, Kd, error and output data
+3. Read data from a log file and animate it to visualize data

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.